williamjames6/phaseX/notes/buildNote.md

 FIXED- Add superset button + keyboard sensitive scroll view on gym page FIXED- Keyboard sensitive scrollview responsive to new line on.
 Anytime someone is typing, the typing line should be visible just above the keyboard
 FIXED- Bug with timestamp because stored as strings, ":" messes with sequential order.
-- Run timeSwitch() on timestamp of actions before appending to chat query
+- timeSwitch() on timestamp of actions before appending to chat query is returning "cannot read property 'split' of null"
+- Totally convolluted Ref flow for scrollView on gym session

 **Features to add**